valutcizen/raspberry-pi-pico-gcp-deploy/README.md

 - Any bucket in Cloud Storage for save the terraform state.

 Steps:
+1. Put `gcp.tfvars` on top directory in yours terraform state bucket.
-1. Go to GCP "Console" webapp.
+2. Go to GCP "Console" webapp.
-2. Go to `Cloud Build -> Triggers`.
+3. Go to `Cloud Build -> Triggers`.
-3. Click "Create trigger".
+4. Click "Create trigger".
-4. Fill name, region, Event (I preffer `Manual invocation` for that changes), Source.
+5. Fill name, region, Event (I preffer `Manual invocation` for that changes), Source.
-5. Fill `Cloud Build configuration file location` by `Infra/infra-deploy.yaml`.
+6. Fill `Cloud Build configuration file location` by `Infra/infra-deploy.yaml`.
-6. Add `Substitution variables` variable `_BUCKET` and set yours terraform state bucket name.
+7. Add `Substitution variables` variable `_BUCKET` and set yours terraform state bucket name.
-7. Make sure yours build service have access to creating Service Accounts or make a special Service account for this build and fill `Service account` field.
+8. Make sure yours build service have access to creating Service Accounts or make a special Service account for this build and fill `Service account` field.
-8. Click `Save` and run created build
+9. Click `Save` and run created build

 ## Rasperry Pi computer preparation
 This project was created and tested on Rasperry Pi Zero W, but contains unchanged commands from [Getting started with pico](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) targeted to Raspberry Pi 4B.
 There is good chance it will work on all curently avaiable Raspberry Pi computers.